phaserjs/phaser/README.md

 * InputManager.resetLocked - If the Input Manager has been reset locked then all calls made to InputManager.reset, such as from a State change, are ignored.
 * Group.resetCursor will reset the Group cursor back to the start of the group, or to the given index value.
 * World.wrap will take a game object and if its x/y coordinates fall outside of the world bounds it will be repositioned on the opposite side, for a wrap-around effect.
-* Group.classType allows you to change the type of object that Group.create or createMultiple makes to your own custom class.
+* Group.classType allows you to change the type of object that Group.create or createMultiple makes from Phaser.Sprite to your own custom class.
 * Game.scratch is a single handy BitmapData instance that can be used as a visual scratch-pad, for off-screen bitmap manipulation (and is used as such by BitmapData itself).
 * Device.support32bit is a new boolean that sets if the context supports 32bit pixel manipulation using array buffer views or not.
 * BitmapData.processPixelRGB lets you perform a custom callback on every pixel in the BitmapData.

 * P2.World now has its own pause and resume methods, so you can pause the physics simulation independent of your game (thanks @georgiee)
 * Phaser.ArrayList is a new iterative object, similar in principal to a linked list but operating on a single array without modifying the object structure.
 * Add scaleMode params to FilterTexture and RenderTexture (pixi.js update by @giraluna)